alphagov/di-devplatform-upload-action-ecr/README.md

+# Archived

+This repository has been archived.
+We will continue to develop it at the new location: [govuk-one-login/devplatform-upload-action-ecr][1]

 # Upload Action

 This is an action that allows you to upload a built SAM application to S3 and ECR using GitHub Actions.